lanejes/Architecture-Principles-for-Justice/principles.md

 Where software:

-1.Is incorporated into government-authored software (e.g. code libraries) 2.Is installed as a package on government-run server operating systems or containers
+1. Is incorporated into government-authored software (e.g. code libraries)
+2. Is installed as a package on government-run server operating systems or containers

 Open source should be used.

 Where software:

-3.Powers commercial software-as-a-service, platform-as-a-service or infrastructure-as-a-service Runs on end-user devices
+3. Powers commercial software-as-a-service, platform-as-a-service or infrastructure-as-a-service Runs on end-user devices

-4.Open source should be considered an advantage, but not necessary.
+4. Open source should be considered an advantage, but not necessary.

 ## Open Standards over Proprietary Standards